bottkars/labbuildr/README.md

 =======

-labbuildr is a Framework based upon vmxtookit. labbuildr allows on demand creation of lab environments labbuildr deploys the folowing scenarios:
+labbuildr is a Framework based upon vmxtookit. labbuildr allows on demand creation of lab environments on Vmware Workstation / Fusion
+labbuildr deploys the folowing scenarios:
   - Exchange / Exchange DAG 2010,2013,2016
   - SQL / SQL Always on 2012,2014,2016
   - Hyper-V
+  - Sharepoint
-  - Standalone VMÂ´s
+  - Standalone VM´s
   - Mastering ESXi Installs
-  - Automating EMC ScaleIO Installs
+  - Automating EMC ScaleIO Installs and any more.

-Labbuildr requires dowload of a prebuilt sources.vhd and prebuilt os masters.
+ labbuildr can be updated automatically.
+labbuildr allows for fully customization of network environment vi a central configuration (labtools)

+labbuildr is based upon prebuilt masters.
 See http://labbuildr.readthedocs.io/en/master/Solutionpacks/Master for details

-For the 2016 release, the following changes applied to labbuildr:
+For the 2016 release, the following changes applied to previous Versions labbuildr:

 - seperation of scripts to labbuildr-scripts
 - this allows scripts to be used independant